razor-network/docs/docs/Delegation/Unstake.md

 Choose the amount you wish to withdraw from the unstaked amount and sign the transaction.
 Once completed, you will be able to view the amount in your wallet.

-**Note** : *We have restricted the unstaking functionality to only Commit, Reveal and Confirm State.
+**Note** : *We have restricted the unstaking functionality to only Confirm State.
 Once you have unstaked, you need to wait for some epochs, so the withdrawal lock period gets completed and you can withdraw.
 To get the exact details of Withdraw Lock Period you can visit [https://razorscan.io/governance/values](https://razorscan.io/governance/values)*